 Would You Know An American Cockroach If You Saw One?

 In America, we have lots of roaches.
 We even have a cockroach that bears our name.
 But, do you know that American cockroaches aren't even from America?
 What??
 Plot twist!
-Those dirty little roaches actually originate from the Middle East or somewhere in Africa.
+Those dirty little roaches actually originated from the Middle East or somewhere in Africa.
 But, they're here now and they're plentiful.
 So, if you're dealing with a cockroach infestation, there is a good chance it's going to be American cockroaches.
 Here's how you can tell.

 American Cockroach Identification